Your child's education

-- Write up your notes as soon as you get home.
+- Write up your notes as soon as you get home or as soon as is practical.
 Send a copy to the professionals at the meeting and ask them to confirm the content.
 Tell them that if you don’t hear from them in two weeks you will assume they agree with the notes.

 - At larger meetings, minutes will be taken.
-Ask for a copy and check them for accuracy against your own notes.
+Ask for a copy, agreeing a date you will receive them by, and check them for accuracy against your own notes.
 If you disagree with the content, challenge the minutes with a letter containing your own understanding of the meeting.

 - It can be easy to forget about your needs during this process, but self-case is very important.
 Now the meeting is over, find time to do something for yourself if you can.